 Gender in Items

-Commonly in teaching materials we are told to ensure that we balance the use of gender.
-For DataCamp assessments we recommend that you avoid the use of gender in the context of items entirely.
 Why?
 Our tests are adaptive.
 This means that we have no control over which combination of items our test takers see.
 We can have carefully crafted a balanced set of items only for the test taker to see a subset that appears to be imbalanced.

 General Knowledge

-This can be one of the hardest to ensure we stick to, but make sure that you are not testing general knowledge or giving an unfair advantage to individuals with specific knowledge.
-One of the most common examples of this is Geography.
-It is common to use US centred data and assume a general knowledge of US geography.
+One of the most common examples of this is geography.
+It is common to use US-centred data and assume a general knowledge of US geography.
 Avoid this as much as possible.
-And remember, our audience is international, so try to avoid repeated use of US, Cananda, UK etc.
+And remember, our audience is international, so try to avoid repeated use of US, Canada, UK etc. and include examples that represent the huge diversity of our test takers.

 Did this answer your question?